ufz/ogs/web/content/docs/benchmarks/liquid-flow/buildup_test/index.md

 starts to build up.
 The geometries used to specify the model domain, boundary conditions, and source term can be found in `line_1000_axi.gml` file.
-The mesh is specified in `line_1000_axi.vtu`, which is stored in the VTK format and can be directly visualized in Paraview.
+The mesh is specified in `line_1000_axi.vtu`, which is stored in the VTK format and can be directly visualized in ParaView.

 ## Analytical solution